 Core loss in magnetic material is a measure of the heat generated within the material as a result of the alternating current.
-High core losses equal a greatly inefficient magnetic part.
+High core losses result in poor electric motor thermal efficiency.

-An inefficient magnetic part can bring down your whole design.
-A little lesson about materials can show you how to minimize hysteresis loss and core loss in induction motors and other AC applications ...
+An inefficient magnetic part can drag down an entire AC electric motor design.
+A little lesson about materials can show you how to minimize core and hysteresis losses in induction motors and other AC electromagnetic designs ...

 Total core loss is actually the combination of two types of loss.
 Here's the difference between hysteresis loss and eddy current loss:

-Both increase the heat level in the magnetic material.
-Heat = inefficiency.
-(We’ll give a much longer equation for you to use in a bit.)
+Both increase the heat level in a magnetic material.
+Electric motors + Heat = Electric motor inefficiency.
+(We’ll provide a much longer, more usable equation in a bit.)

-Eddy current loss occurs in all AC devices, including:
+Eddy current loss occurs in all AC electromagnetic devices, including:

 - Power supplies

 Stator core loss is a common complaint of AC induction electric motor designers, but one you can address more easily than you think ...

 Let’s get more specific.
 Core losses in soft magnetic composite materials depend on the: